rooftops, church tower with trees in coimbra

 So this rich history is the biggest and best reason to visit Coimbra!
 Let’s now see the 9 reasons why Coimbra is worth visiting!

-9 Reasons to Visit Coimbra
+9 Other Reasons to Visit Coimbra

 1. Coimbra has a designated UNESCO World Heritage Site

 I don’t know about you, but when a place has UNESCO status, like the historic town of Evora, that usually means it’s worth visiting.
-In Coimbra, the University of Coimbra – Alta and Sofia has received that special status.

 The University of Coimbra, founded in 1290, is considered one of the oldest and most prestigious universities in the world.
-The notable buildings on its campus include:

 • Royal Palace of Alcáçova, which has housed the University since 1537